zakibakar75/Cytron-RN2903-Lora-Shield/README.md

 How to use?

-Just put all the 3 files into one folder.
-Run Arduino IDE and open up the .ino, upload to the board and you are on LoraWAN now.
-Oh, make sure you have a Gateway for it.
+Download Haxiot RN2903 library first.
+The you can replace the library files with the files here.
+Run the .ino, flash to the Arduino as usual.